 Cyberattacks have skyrocketed by more than 400 percent since the early part of 2020.
 And small and medium-sized businesses (SMBs) were a big part of this number.
-Some sources report that up to 71 percent of cyberattacks hit SMBs.
-Yet, forty-three percent of SMBs lack cybersecurity defense plans, and one in five SMBs fail to use endpoint security.
+Some sources report up to 71% of cyberattacks hit SMBs.
+Yet, 43% of SMBs lack cybersecurity defense plans, and one in five SMBs fail to use endpoint security.

 Cyberattack Price Tags

-Healthcare holds the lead for Industries at $7.6 million.
-Energy ranked as the second most costly sector, and the financial industry and pharmaceuticals hit third and fourth, respectively.
+Healthcare holds the lead for industries at $7.6 million.
+Energy ranked as the second most costly sector and the financial and pharmaceutical industries hit third and fourth, respectively.

-Breaking down the cost even further, SMBs spent an average of $1.2 to cover breach damages and repair.
-However, SMBs can suffer significantly due to down-time.
+SMBs can also suffer significantly due to down-time.
 One survey reported that a breach inflicted at least 24 hours of downtime.
-And downtime also means loss of revenue.
-And the cost can bleed far beyond the actual downtime and into reputation.
+Downtime also means loss of revenue and the cost can bleed far beyond the actual downtime and into reputation.

 Consumers will often abandon a business after it has suffered a cyberattack.
 They lose trust even if their personal information isn’t compromised.
-Customers will also spread the word about a breach and encourage friends and family to shop with a competitor.
-SMBs should know that 52 percent of consumers admitted that data security is the primary consideration when purchasing products and services – and they willing to pay a company with better security for those products or services.
+Customers also spread the word about a breach and encourage friends and family to shop with a competitor.
+SMBs should know that 52% of consumers admitted that data security is the primary consideration when purchasing products and services – and they’re willing to pay a company with better security for those products or services.

 Threats on the Inside

-Cybercriminals aren’t the only threat to SMBs, though–85 percent of data breaches result from human error or malicious behavior.
-In a Verizon report, mis-delivery and misconfiguration were in top spots for human error, and 70 percent of SMB employee passwords were lost or stolen.
+Cybercriminals aren’t the only threat to SMBs, though–85% of data breaches result from human error or malicious behavior.
+In a Verizon report, incorrect delivery and misconfiguration were in top spots for human error, and 70% of SMB employee passwords were lost or stolen.
 A single insider breach can put an SMB on the hook for around $7.68 million.

-SMBs leaders must understand that hackers target the easiest prey, not the biggest businesses.
-And careless employee poses the same, if not greater, risk to an organizations data security.
-Forgoing stringent cybersecurity will cost a company more in the long run – for an SMB, it could cost them the entire business.
+SMB leaders must understand that hackers target the easiest prey, not the biggest businesses.
+And a careless employee poses the same, if not greater, risk to an organization’s data security.
+Forgoing stringent cybersecurity will cost a company more in the long run – for an SMB, it could cost them their entire business.

 - States Where Businesses are Least Likely to Go Bankrupt After a Cyberattack, Verizon, 2020